-These data include the perpetrator (ISAF, insurgents, other, or unknown), the type of weapons used by ISAF and insurgents, the nationality of any ISAF units involved, and the number of killed and wounded in three categories; men, women, and children.
-We aggregate these data to the district-week level from January 2009 through March 2010.
+These data include the perpetrator (ISAF, insurgents, other, or unknown), the type of weapons used by ISAF and insurgents, the nationality of any ISAF units involved, and the number of killed and wounded in three categories, men, women, and children.
+We aggregate these data to the district-bimonth level from January 2009 through March 2010.
 These data contain 4,077 civilian casualties from 2,118 incidents, 10 percent of which involve women and children.

-In the last 15 months there have been 10.5 confirmed civilian casualties per day on average.
-Of these, 10 percent were women or children.
-While most of the civilian casualties are caused by insurgents, an equal number of women or children are killed by both insurgents and
+In that 15 month period there were 10.5 confirmed civilian casualties per day on average.
+While most of the civilian casualties are caused by insurgents, an equal number of women or children are killed by both insurgents and ISAF.
+This means that as a proportion of all civilian casualties, ISAF kills or injures more women and/or children.